Master of Education in Special Education; Leadership & Research Emphasis

 - Approximately $19,110 (RESIDENT & NONRESIDENT)

-FEDERAL TEACHER LOAN FORGIVENESS: SPED teachers at Title I schools can qualify for up to $17,500.00 in loan forgiveness after five years of service. (https://studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/teacher).
-Students must have qualified and received financial aid/student loans to receive loan forgiveness.
-Complete your free financial aid application to see if you qualify.
+- Federal Teacher Loan Forgiveness: Full-time special education teachers at Title I schools can qualify for up to $17,500.00 in loan forgiveness after five years of service.

 The MEd in Special Education is a 31-credit graduate program comprised of four required courses (12 credits), six elective courses (18 credits), and a capstone Plan B project (1 credit).